ddeeddii/isaac-ez-name-changer/readme.md

+# You can now a new, web version over at [ezitems-web](https://github.com/ddeeddii/ezitems-web)

 # Isaac Ez Name Changer
 This is a simple program that allows for easy creation of name replacement mods for The Binding of Isaac: Repentance.